coapp/coapp.org/Development/ShallowForking.markdown

 ### 1. Get Setup for Development

-- tools
+1. Visual Studio 2010 (the [express](http://www.microsoft.com/express/Downloads/) version will do), and the [Windows SDK 7.1](http://download.microsoft.com/download/A/6/A/A6AC035D-DA3F-4F0C-ADA4-37C8E5D34E3D/winsdk_web.exe).

-- github
+2. [An account on github](https://github.com/signup/free), so you can check stuff in (you can use [msysgit](http://code.google.com/p/msysgit/) or [tortoisegit](http://code.google.com/p/tortoisegit/) , or any other git client for Windows even the [Mercurial](http://mercurial.selenic.com/downloads/) plugin [hg-git](http://hg-git.github.com/), which lets you use git repositories as if they were mercurial repositories. *(Note: I tried the hg-git plugin, and had to use the version [here](https://github.com/sampsyo/hg-git) to get it to work)*

-- coapp-packages
+3. A current build of the CoApp tools.
+You can [compile them yourself](http://fearthecowboy.com/2011/04/26/weve-moved-coapp-code-hosting-to-github/), or just download my [latest snapshot build](http://cdn.coapp.org/files/coapp-tools-snapshot.zip).
+Make it easy on yourself, put them in a folder that's in the %PATH%.

 ### 2. Select an open source project to fork.

 Find an open source C/C++ library or application that you'd like to fork.
-You can select one off the list of things that we know we really need, or something else that of particular interest to you, and for which you'd like to see a CoApp package created.
+You can select one off the list of things that [we know we really need](https://github.com/coapp/coapp.org/wiki/Shallow-Fork-Wishlist), or something else that of particular interest to you, and for which you'd like to see a CoApp package created.
 If the project that you want to build has things that it depends on, you may need to go ahead and provide the shallow-fork for that as well we do not want to rely on binary builds that someone else has provided, that would be kinda silly.